 Bowles Rice LLP

-Jim is certified by the West Virginia Infrastructure and Jobs Development Council and regularly attends meetings of the Infrastructure Council.
-He has assisted utilities with scores of projects involving the full range of funding sources.
+He is certified by the West Virginia Infrastructure and Jobs Development Council and regularly attends meetings of the Infrastructure Council.
+Mr. Kelsh has assisted utilities with scores of projects involving the full range of funding sources.